One Thing at a Time

 One Thing at a Time is the third studio album by American country music singer Morgan Wallen.
 It was released on March 3, 2023, through Big Loud, Republic, and Mercury Records.
 One Thing at a Time features guest appearances from Eric Church, Hardy, and Ernest, and was produced by Wallen himself, Joey Moi, Cameron Montgomery, Charlie Handsome, and Jacob Durrett.
 One Thing at a Time was primarily recorded in London at Abbey Road Studios, in studio number-two.

 With a running time over 111 minutes, One Thing at a Time consists of 36 tracks and spawned eight singles: "You Proof", "Thought You Should Know", "Last Night", the title track, "Everything I Love", "Thinkin' Bout Me", "Man Made a Bar", and "Cowgirls", alongside the promotional single "Don't Think Jesus".
 Predating the release of One Thing at a Time, an extended play was released on December 2, 2022, and included three tracks: the title track, "Days That End in Why", and "Tennessee Fan".
 After One Thing at a Time was announced on January 30, 2023, three more tracks released: "Everything I Love", "I Wrote the Book", and "Last Night"—the latter became his first Billboard Hot 100 number one, peaking the chart for 16 non-consecutive weeks.

 Despite receiving mixed reviews from music critics for being too monotonous, One Thing at a Time debuted atop the US Billboard 200 and spent 19 non-consecutive weeks atop the chart throughout 2023 and 2024.
 The album broke the record set by Garth Brooks' Ropin' the Wind for the longest-running number-one country album on the respective chart, and has spent 87 weeks atop the Top Country Albums chart.
 In March 2025, the album would become the second album to spend at least 100 weeks within the top-ten of the US Billboard 200, after Wallen's own Dangerous: The Double Album achieved the milestone in 2022.
 Aside from the US, the album would additionally peak atop the charts in Australia, New Zealand, and Canada—where the album holds the record for the most weeks spent at number-one by a male artist.
 In support of the album, Wallen embarked on the One Night at a Time Tour in April 2023.
+In December 2025, it was certified 9× Platinum by RIAA.